 |Hike Discovery App||Yes|

 The Lighthouse Trail begins and ends as you travel through Pat Murphy’s Meadow and was the inspiration for the famous folk song of the same name.
 Most of the trail is through boreal forest with bogs and ponds.
 Coastal vegetation consists of stunted or scrub spruce, while fir predominates as you approach the coast.
 Tuckamore occurs on coastal cliffs – a thicket of small stunted evergreen trees with gnarled and spreading roots, forming closely matted ground-cover or thickets on the barrens and coastal regions.
 Shrubs or bog or sheep (goo-witty) laurel, Labrador tea and rhodora grow in and around bogs, open areas and as forest undergrowth.
 Blackberry earth, irises, sedum, blueberry bushes and bakeapple plants are common.

 The Town of King’s Cove is known as the “Athens of the North”.
-It is the birthplace of businessman Gerald S Doyle and Ernst M Devine (1876-1959), famous for composing the famous Newfoundland folksong Pat Murphy’s Meadow.
+It is the birthplace of businessman Gerald S Doyle and JM Devine (1876-1959), famous for composing the famous Newfoundland folksong Pat Murphy’s Meadow.